-Our all volunteer staff has a strong commitment to serving the many constituents of our organization.
+Our staff has a strong commitment to serving the many stakeholders of our organization.
 But first and foremost, they focus their energies on those who take advantage of our programs and services.

 Shawn Moore, LMSW, Executive Director and Founder

 Shawn Moore is the Founder and Executive Director of Caregivers on the Homefront.
 She is also a 2017 alumna Elizabeth Dole Foundation Caregiver Fellow for the State of Missouri.